 Securly is completely cloud based, PREVENT compliant*, takes only a few minutes to set up and costs a fraction of the cost that schools are expected to pay for other solutions.
 It solves the problem of "over blocking" in schools by allowing educators to safely use 21st century instructional tools such as Google, YouTube and Wikipedia in the classroom without fear.

-Delivered through the cloud, Securly can provide both in-school and take-home filtering for BYOD devices through the same admin console.
+Securly is a true cloud solution, built in Amazon Web Services (Hosted within the EU and GDPR compliant) and provides both in-school and take-home cloud-based web filtering for BYOD devices through the same admin console.

 1:1 iPads, Windows, & Macs